User Interface Configuration¶

 - use_arrow (bool, default: False): indicates whether or not to use the Apache Arrow technology to serialize data to Taipy clients.
 This allows for better performance in some situations.

 Taipy user interfaces can be served by external servers.
-This happens in situations where you already have a Web app running, and you want to add the GUI capabilities of Taipy to it.
+This happens when you already have a web application running and want to add the GUI capabilities of Taipy to it.

 What you need to do in this case is use the flask parameter of the